Shivaram17/PythonDemo_Projects/README.md

 5) Nov-15-2021        Re compile and findall
 6) Dec-10-2021        str split on df
 7) Dec-14-2021        re split comma based string withoud considering commas in brackets
+8) Jan-11-2022        Automate to type words from a text file using pyautogui